-Price of a coffee in Switzerland rises for fifth year in a row
+Average price of a coffee in Switzerland hits CHF4.58

 Select your language